 We are awakening to the simplicity of living without the constant pressure to consume and compete.

-We are awakening our inner creativity and becoming artists, writers, collectors and makers.
+We are awakening our inner creativity and becoming artists, writers, musicians, collectors and makers.

 We are awakening to the thrill of living in a different culture and expanding our ideas on how the world and society works.